The views expressed in these publications are those of the authors and may not entirely reflect the views of the university.

 That All May Go Well: Why Christians Prosper, Why They Don’t, and Why It Doesn’t Matter by Coy D. Roper$8.99

-The following books are written by an alumnus but are not for sell directly by HCU.
+The following books are written by an alumnus but are not for sale directly by HCU.
 These can be purchased on Amazon or directly from Robert Darby.

 “A Reason to Rejoice” – This book is filled with Biblical insights for the child of God.
 It will encourage, inform and enlighten you on the importance and the possibility of being filled with joy every day of your life.
 To rejoice is to look to Him from whence all blessings flow.
 It is to allow the presence of God into our heart, that His presence in you may cause you to rejoice.